 A Brazilian Butt Lift requires patients to take a week off work.
 The areas where the fat came from can be sore for a week or so after the treatment.
 It’s also very important not to sit on the buttocks for two weeks, because of the pressure can kill the newly placed fat cells and alter the shape, pressure also increases the risk of infection.

 Patients can sit down on their thighs, leaning forward, and special pillows are available to help patients sit without putting weight on their bum.
-Cosmos Clinic includes regular follow up as part of aftercare, checking patients every day for the first week to make sure there are no signs of infection.
+Cosmos Aesthetics includes regular follow up as part of aftercare, checking patients every day for the first week to make sure there are no signs of infection.

 Risks/Side Effects of BBL